-See "Note on Abatement of Public Utility Taxes" on page 95.
+See "Note on Abatement of Public Utility Taxes" on page 107.

-Exemption: A business enterprise classified by the Department of Commerce and Economic Opportunity as a "High Impact Business" is partly or fully exempt from this tax for up to 20 years, as determined by the Department, if it intends to do one of the following: (a) make a minimum investment of \$12 million and create 500 full-time jobs; (b) make a minimum investment of \$30 million and retain at least 1,500 full-time jobs at an Illinois location; (c) establish a new electric generating facility; (d) establish production operations at a new coal mine, re-establish production operations at a closed coal mine, or expand production at an existing coal mine; (e) construct new high-voltage electric transmission facilities or upgrade existing ones; or (f) make a minimum investment of \$500 million, establish a fertilizer plant, and create at least 125 full-time jobs.
-(220 ILCS 5/9-222.1A and 20 ILCS 655/5.5(a)(3)(B), (C), (D), and (F))
+Exemption: A business enterprise classified by the Department of Commerce and Economic Opportunity as a "High Impact Business" is partly or fully exempt from this tax for up to 20 years, as determined by the Department, if it intends to do, commits to do, or does one of the following: (a) make a minimum investment of \$12 million and create 500 full-time jobs; (b) make a minimum investment of \$30 million and retain at least 1,500 full-time jobs at an Illinois location; (c) establish a new electric generating facility; (d) establish production operations at a new coal mine, re-establish production operations at a closed coal mine, or expand production at an existing coal mine; (e) construct new high-voltage electric transmission facilities or upgrade existing ones; (f) make a minimum investment of \$500 million, establish a fertilizer plant, and create at least 125 full-time jobs; (g) establish new wind power facilities or expand existing ones; (h) establish new utility-scale solar facilities or expand existing ones; (i) establish a new cultured cell material food production facility; (j) in the case of an existing or planned grocery store, receive financial support under the Grocery Initiative Act during the last 10 years before applying to be a High Impact Business; (k) establish a new battery energy storage solution facility (as defined) at a designated location in Illinois; or (l) construct a new high voltage direct current convertor station at a designated location in Illinois.
+(220 ILCS 5/9-222.1A and 20 ILCS 655/5.5(a)(3))

-History: A 3% tax on public utilities' (electric) gross revenue was enacted in 1937.
+A 3% tax on public utilities' (electric) gross revenue was enacted in 1937.
 The rate changed three times in the 1960s, eventually settling in 1967 at 5% of gross revenue.
-In 1985 it was set at the lesser of 5% or 0.32φ per kilowatt-hour sold.
+In 1985 it was set at the lesser of 5% or $0.32\phi$ per kilowatt-hour sold.
 That tax was repealed by a 1997 law deregulating the electric industry, and replaced on August 1, 1998 with the new excise tax.
 On that date the excise tax also replaced the intrastate gross (electric) revenue tax of 0.08% used to fund the Illinois Commerce Commission.
 The General Assembly intended the excise tax to raise substantially the same amount of revenue as the former gross revenue taxes.